 As part of the vulnerable stakeholder groups, we focus particularly on children and adolescents.
 We offer adolescents various training opportunities, secure jobs and career opportunities at PreZero.

 To protect children and adolescents, we observe the guidelines of the UN Convention on the Rights of the Child and the ILO Core Labor Standards, and we also advocate for the abolition of child labor with our contractual partners.

 Our employees make major contributions to the material transformation.
 About 75% of them work in the operational area, for example within collection, sorting and transportation.

 We take responsibility for our employees by offering them development opportunities with a right to participation, long-term prospects, and attractive remuneration.
 In addition, we are committed to a healthy work environment, the compatibility of private and professional life, as well as respectful cooperation and fair recruiting.

 We are committed to fair business practices, transparency, good working and living conditions, human rights and environmentally friendly behavior in our supply chain.

 Raw materials and recyclables go through many hands in our supply chains.
 Our activities often start where both private individuals and companies provide their waste for transport.
-To close loops, we work with more than 60,000 business partners and service providers in more than 20 countries.
+To get closer to our goal and close loops, we work with more than 60,000 business partners and service providers in more than 20 countries.